PaulineBernat/AIRE_homework/OVERVIEW.md

 <b>2.- New Geographic Area</b><br/>
-For the new geographic area, I decided to explore zip as I though that some state may have particular area not yet active. <br/>
+For the new geographic area, I decided to explore zip as I thought that some state may have particular area not yet active. <br/>
-And therefore could be interesting for marketing or for flagging potential risk feature. <br/>
+And therefore could be interesting for marketing purposes or for flagging potential risk feature. <br/>
 I looked at zip codes online but having only three digits and the state in the data limits the potential of these.<br/>
-I flag application from a new geographic area when a new zip is hit for a specific job.<br/>
+I flagged applications from a new geographic area when a new zip is hit for a specific job.<br/>
-I used the median of the annual income for a particular job computed in a state. <br/>
+If available the median of the annual income for a particular job computed in the state is given. <br/>
 I need to investigate the annual income distribution itself, consider tranches, and problably use its log value for normality. <br/>
 <b>Currently flagging ~7-8% of applications in aire.stream.data</b><br/>